bkatiemills/cat-icecream/README.md

 ![cat-icecream](img/cat-icecream.png)

-As the figure illustrates, cats preferring chocolate and vanilla ice cream at roughly constant rates throughout their lives, but among fruit-flavored ice creams, evidence exists to suggest preferences shift from strawberry to lemon as cats age.
+As the figure illustrates, cats prefer chocolate and vanilla ice cream at roughly constant rates throughout their lives, but among fruit-flavored ice creams, evidence exists to suggest preferences shift from strawberry to lemon as cats age.
 No compelling evidence for a correlation between coat and flavor preference is found.

 ## Other Resources